-The lock on a tanker truck was one thing, cracking the combination on special forces-grade military hardware was one titanium-plated thing.
+The lock on a tanker truck was one thing, cracking the combination on special forces-grade military hardware was a while-different, titanium-plated thing.

 Wu looked back at the door to the Sheriff’s office barely thirty metres away.
 So far they’d gotten by on no-one thinking to question two people who behave as if they’re supposed to be here, but now that Sifu was at work it was only a matter of time before that changed.